 It would be a shame if you wasted the potential of your sound device just because you were unaware of a better setting than what you were accustomed to.
 So, to find new sound levels for your home theater, employ a trial and error technique.

-Aside from adjusting the soundbar’s settings, it’s always a good idea to switch off your television’s sound while using your soundbar.
+When using a soundbar, it’s best to disable the TV’s sound altogether and instead adjust the bar’s settings.
 This is because the TV’s audio is often of lower quality than tiny speakers, interfering with the sound quality generated.